 “As a film-maker I know how quickly situations or just downright luck can change.”

 “I am a passionate believer in the Trust’s core functions: emergency assistance for, and safety training of freelancers.
-As a film-maker I know how quickly situations or just downright luck can change.
-When I’ve been in dangerous places I’ve nearly always been on assignment, and had someone at the end of a phone to step in when things go wrong, I’ve had insurance, medical evacuation cover, and all the things that make a terrible situation more bearable.
+When I’ve been in dangerous places I’ve nearly always been on assignment, and had someone at the end of a phone to step in when things go wrong.
+I’ve had insurance, medical evacuation cover, and all the things that make a terrible situation more bearable.
 But so many freelance newsgatherers don’t have that person at the end of phone.
 It’s left to their families or friends to try to work out what to do.
-As a commissioning editor I believe passionately in the importance of training, particularly first aid training for people going into hostile environments.”
+As a commissioning editor, I believe passionately in the importance of training, particularly first aid training, for people going to hostile environments.”

 Independent Reporter and Producer

-Evan Williams has been a print, radio and television journalist for more than 20 years, most recently specialising in TV current affairs programmes and documentaries on a wide variety of international investigations.
+Evan has been a print, radio and television journalist for more than 20 years, most recently specialising in current affairs programmes and documentaries, particularly investigations.